-The horizontal and vertical resolutions are different between the reanalysis and models, and between the UM simulations as well (see Table 1).
-This was by design, as we ran the GA7.0 and Isca simulations at their standard resolutions.
-Flex-UM was run at a similar resolution to Isca so that the two simulations are as similar as possible.
-This resolution choice was because the primary goal of Flex-UM is to implement the intermediate complexity parameterisations from Isca into the UM, and then compare the two models.
-We note that when comparing Flex-UM and GA7.0, the key differences in the climatologies are highly unlikely to be the result of resolution differences, as the Flex-UM model physics is very different to the GA7.0 case.
-All climatologies are plotted on their native resolution and data used to make difference plots have been linearly interpolated in the vertical to 12 common levels sets between 1000 hPa and 100 hPa, and horizontally regridded to a common resolution of $2.8^{\circ} \times 2.8^{\circ}$ (the native resolution of Flex-UM).
+Isca into the UM and then compare the two models.
+We note that when comparing Flex-UM and GA7.0, the key differences in the climatologies are highly unlikely to be the result of resolution differences, as the Flex-UM model physics is very different from the GA7.0 case.
+All climatologies are plotted on their native resolution, and data used to make difference plots have been linearly interpolated in the vertical to 12 common levels sets between 1000 and 100 hPa, and horizontally regridded to a common resolution of $2.8^{\circ} \times 2.8^{\circ}$ (the native resolution of Flex-UM).

 The initial conditions for the Flex-UM and Isca simulations are an isothermal atmosphere with near-zero moisture.
 As such, their simulations require a suitable spin-up.
-A 10-year spin-up was discarded from the simulations, which is standard for these types of models, and the models were run for a further 10 years.
-The GA7.0 simulations do not need a long spin up as the simulations start from initial conditions using a climate simulation that was spun-up for 30 years (as standard for GA7.0).
-However, for consistency with the other simulations, a 20 year run was performed and the first 10 years discarded as spin up.
+A 10year spin-up was discarded from the simulations, which is standard for these types of models, and the models were run for a further 10 years.
+The GA7.0 simulations do not need a long spin-up as the simulations start from initial conditions using a climate simulation that was spun up for 30 years (as standard for GA7.0).
+However, for consistency with the other simulations, a 20-year run was performed and the first 10 years discarded as spin-up.
 We note that the ERA5 dataset used in this study is 42 years long and the model runs are 20 years.
-In general it is good practice to use a common time period between datasets, however, as the purpose of this paper is to validate an idealised model, the simplifications in the model physics will dominate over any differences in the reanalysis time period.
-For this reason, we felt there was no need to restrict the ERA5 data to the common 20 year period.
+In general, it is good practice to use a common time period between datasets; however, as the purpose of this paper is to validate an idealised model, the simplifications in the model physics will dominate over any differences in the reanalysis time period.
+For this reason, we felt there was no need to restrict the ERA5 data to the common 20-year period.

-The reanalysis and model simulations will be compared in Section 4.
-For each dataset, the climatological precipitation and zonal-means of temperature (T), relative humidity (RH), zonal wind (u), and the mass stream function (Ψ) will be shown.
-The RH is computed with respect to water above 0° C for all datasets, ice below -23° C for ERA5, ice below -20° C for Isca and ice below 0° C for the UM, and interpolated for temperatures in between for ERA5 and Isca.
-In this study, we also show the atmospheric energy budget, which is a simple global balance between the radiation lost to space, heat absorbed by the surface, and the heat released at the surface, given by:
+The reanalysis and model simulations will be compared in Sect.
+4. For each dataset, the climatological precipitation and zonal means of temperature (T), relative humidity (RH) and zonal wind (u), and the mass stream function (ψ) will be shown.
+The RH is computed with respect to water above 0° C for all datasets, ice below -23° C for ERA5, ice below -20° C for Isca and ice below 0° C for the UM and interpolated for temperatures in between for ERA5 and Isca.
+In this study, we also show the atmospheric energy budget, which is a simple global balance between the radiation lost to space, heat absorbed by the surface and the heat released at the sur-